 - Multi-AZ deployment: This option does not apply to this tutorial.
 Using a Multi-AZ Deployment will automatically provision and maintain a synchronous standby replica in a different Availability Zone.
 Note that you will have to pay for Multi-AZ Deployment.
 For more information, see High Availability Deployment.

 e.
-You are now on the Connectivity section where you can provide additional information that RDS needs to launch the MariaDB DB instance.
-Expand the dropdown below to see the example settings for your DB instance.
+You are now on the Connectivity section where you provide additional information that RDS needs to launch your MariaDB DB instance.
+The list below shows settings for our example DB instance.

 Network & Security